Anna Girò: Dorilla in Tempe

-Dorilla in Tempe, which premiered at the Teatro Sant' Angelo in Venice on 9 November 1726, was the first opera by Vivaldi to include Anna Girò in its cast.
+Dorilla in Tempe, which premiered at the Teatro Sant' Angelo in Venice on 9 November 1726, was the first opera by Vivaldi to include Girò in its cast.
 In this opera she sings the role of Eudamia, the seconda donna.
 The arias written for her by Vivaldi were made to fit her singing abilities perfectly.
 (Her voice was not strong, but she was attractive and acted well.)
-For Anna - who will go through thick and thin with him for a long time - he gives priority to sincerity over virtuosity.
-The captivating aria “Al mio amore il tuo risponda” from Act I, Scene 8, which she would have performed for the first time here, would be included in other future operas.

-The plaintive “Il povero mio core” from Act III, Scene 4 🎼, although interpreted by Angela Capuano as Dorilla at the premiere, was reprised by Anna Girò as an aria di baule that she would sing throughout her career.
+For Girò – who will go through thick and thin with him for a long time – he gives priority to sincerity over virtuosity.
+The captivating aria "Al mio amore il tuo risponda" from act 1, scene 8, which she would have performed for the first time here, would be included in other future operas.
+The plaintive "Il povero mio core"from act 3, scene 4 🎼, although interpreted by Angela Capuano as Dorilla at the premiere, was reprised by Girò as an aria di baule that she would sing throughout her career.
 (The arie di baule or "suitcase arias" are an integral part of the traveling singers' luggage.
 They had them ready at every opportunity.)Dorilla in Tempe was well received and became especially popular with its choirs and ballets.
 It also became one of Vivaldi's personal favorites.
-Anna appeared in nearly all his operas after that.
+Girò appeared in nearly all his operas after that.